No good deed goes unpunished, and being a whistleblower may result in your termination.

 Whistleblowers expose 43 percent of the fraud perpetrated on the government by dishonest contractors.
 It’s a risky proposition, but whistleblowers are rewarded with more than good karma: in a qui tam lawsuit, whistleblowers receive a percentage of the civil settlement paid by the defendant to the government.
 But waiting for that settlement, especially if you’ve been terminated, can cause financial hardship.
 Companies dig in their heels to fight, and it may be a while before you see a monetary reward for your honesty.
 If you’ve been fired as a result of whistleblowing, where will you get the money to pay your bills?
 Keep your house?
 Put food on the table?

 That’s where USClaims lawsuit financing can help.
-At USClaims, we provide no-risk pre-settlement funding that will help you stay financially on track while the qui tam lawsuit is in court.
+At USClaims, we provide no-risk pre-settlement funding that will help you stay financially on track while your qui tam lawsuit settlement is pending in court.
 These advance lawsuit funding programs help you pay your bills so that your lawyers can fight for a fair outcome, instead of settling for less due to budgetary constraints.
 We work as a trusted partner with your attorney to manage your pre-settlement funding and post-settlement funding, and our fees are among the lowest in the business.

 If you’ve filed a qui tam lawsuit and need financial support now, contact USClaims today.